grpc/proposal/GRFC-TEMPLATE.md

 [A precise statement of the proposed change.]

-### Environment variable protection
+### Temporary environment variable protection

 [Name the environment variable(s) used to enable/disable the feature(s) this proposal introduces and their default(s).
-Generally, features that are enabled by I/O should include this type of control.
+Generally, features that are enabled by I/O should include this type of control until they have passed some testing criteria, which should also be detailed here.
 This section may be omitted if there are none.]

 ## Rationale